Can Labradorite Get Wet? The Surprising Answer…

 Always make sure that the water in the shower or bath is not too hot or too cold.
 Extreme temperatures will damage the look and composition of the stone.
 Chemically treated water, shower or bath gels and other products may also damage or alter the color of your stone.

 An alternative way to keep your Labradorite close while you bathe without needing to get it wet is to simply place it near the shower or bath.
-This will keep it safe from water damage, and you will still be able to have the healing and protective vibrations close to hand.
+This will keep it safe from water damage, and you will still be able to have the healing and protective vibrations close to your hand.
 Remember to wipe your Labradorite dry with a soft cloth to remove water droplets or condensation.

 Alternative Cleansing Methods For Labradorite